home-assistant/home-assistant.io/source/_components/roomba.markdown

  - /components/vacuum.roomba/
 ---

-The `roomba` component allows you to control your [iRobot Roomba](http://www.irobot.com/For-the-Home/Vacuuming/Roomba.aspx) vacuum.
+The `roomba` integration allows you to control your [iRobot Roomba](http://www.irobot.com/For-the-Home/Vacuuming/Roomba.aspx) vacuum.

 <p class='note'>
 This platform has only been tested with an iRobot Roomba 980 but should work fine with any Wi-Fi enabled Roomba like the 690, 890 or the 960.